-Ignite-UX is available from the following sources in standard Software Distributor for HP-UX (SD or SD-UX) depot format:
+Ignite-UX is available from the following sources in standard Software Distributor for HP-UX depot format:

-• The application CD or DVD, supplied with HP-UX operating system media, contains the entire Ignite-UX bundle, B5725AA.

-• The HP Software Depot supplies you with the latest version of the software in unique bundles.
-You can find the link to download the product from the Software Depot on the "Download" page of the Ignite-UX Web site:
+- The application CD or DVD supplied with the HP-UX operating system media: B5725AA. - The HP Software Depot Web site.
+You can find the link to the Software Depot on the "Download Ignite-UX" page of the Ignite-UX Web site: